Bort-Millipede/PocketCHIP_hcx/building/cross-compiling/README.md

 ## Requirements

 This tutorial requires an Ubuntu 14.04 virtual machine.
-This can either be:
+This can be obtained via either:
 * The prebuilt `CHIP-SDK.ova` virtual machine available [HERE](https://archive.org/details/C.h.i.p.FlashCollection) (this is recommended by the author for simplicity's sake); OR
 * A fresh Ubuntu 14.04 installation, after which [this setup script](https://raw.githubusercontent.com/techn0punk/CHIP-SDK/refs/heads/master/setup_ubuntu1404.sh) can be executed to install all the needed tools.

 Initial setup of this virtual machine is not covered here.
-Only setup specifically required for building hcxdumptool, hcxtools, and the wireless driver is covered here.
+Only setup specifically required for building hcxdumptool, hcxtools, and the wireless driver is covered.

 ## Installing Cross-Compilation Dependencies